turagabhupathi/Weatherforecast/README.md

 # Weatherforecast
-Weather application with Forecast using MVVM Architecture
+Weather application with Forecast using MVVM Architecture + Retrofit